cjp0421/solar-system-dashboard/docs/testingPlans/iterationThreeTestPlanAddendum.md

 ---

-### NAV-007 – Skip link is rendered on data pages and points to valid content
+### Tested in moon.cy.ts and earth.cy.ts – Skip link is rendered on data pages and points to valid content

 **Intent**
 - Ensure skip links exist only on pages where they are meaningful.